 Jar of honey next to lavender, espresso, and oat milk.

-• Espresso or Coffee – iced lattes are made with espresso…and that being said, I totally get that we’re making these at home and you might not actually have an espresso maker at your disposal.
-Totally ok.
-If you don’t have freshly brewed espresso, you can use strongly brewed coffee, cold brew concentrate, or instant espresso.
+• Espresso or Coffee: iced lattes are made with espresso…and that being said, if you’re making this recipe at home and don’t have an espresso maker at your disposal, that’s totally ok.
+In that case, use strongly brewed coffee, cold brew concentrate, or instant espresso.

-• Honey – whatever honey you have on hand will work!
-Note, that the more floral the honey is, the more floral accents will come through in the latte.
+• Honey: the more floral the honey is, the more floral accents will come through in the latte.

-• Lavender – make sure you’re using dried culinary lavender anytime you’re cooking with lavender.
+• Dried Lavender: make sure you’re using dried culinary lavender anytime you’re cooking with lavender.
+Find it on Amazon, in Whole Foods or other specialty grocery stores.

 How to Make Honey Lavender Syrup

 Make the simple syrup by combining the honey, dried lavender flowers, and water in a small saucepan.
 Bring to a simmer until the honey has dissolved.
-Let the syrup sit for 20-40 minutes to allow the lavender to fully infuse into the mixture.
+Let the syrup sit for 20-40 minutes to give the lavender time to infuse into the simple syrup.
 Taste test along the way to determine how infused you’d like it to be.

 Once the simple syrup is ready, strain it through a fine mesh sieve to remove all the lavender flowers.
 Store it in an airtight container in the fridge until you’re ready to use.